noble-assets/orbiter/README.md

 ## Supported Protocols & Actions

 The Orbiter module supports a subset of the bridge protocols available in Noble Core.
 Protocol support varies depending on whether they handle incoming or outgoing transfers.
+The list of protocols and actions will be updated when new bridges and Noble actions will be supported.

 ### Bridge Protocols